No Internet Connection? 10 Fixes to Test (and Get Back Online)

 • With a Mac device, simply locate your antivirus software from your Applications folder.

 • A Windows device would often have the antivirus software listed in the Start menu.
 You may also find it by using the search bar to pull it up.
+If you use Microsoft Defender antivirus, click on the Windows Security icon, go to Virus & threat protection, and click the Quick scan button.

 Once your software is open, click the Scan button and let it cycle through your system to discover any viruses or corrupt files.
 Once the cycle is complete, the antivirus software often removes any viruses found.